birgitrieder/svyUtils/Home.md

 [LogManager Appenders](https://github.com/Servoy/svyUtils/wiki/LogManager-Appenders)
 ------------------
-Provides a set of Appenders plugins for the [LogManager](https://github.com/Servoy/svyUtils/wiki/LogManager) Loggers.
+Provides a set of Appender plugins for [SvyLogManager](https://github.com/Servoy/svyUtils/wiki/LogManager) loggers.
 The implemented appenders allow to append logs in database (DbAppender), log to files (RollingFileAppender), log to email (EmailAppender) and log to a console window (PopupAppender).

 UnitTest Utils
 ------------------